 The solution was to create a sovereign wealth fund and pull all the revenues from the oil industry into it.
 A fund would allow the government to collect oil revenues and save them for future generations.
 It also swapped volatile oil revenues and replaced them with a diversified portfolio of foreign assets.

 Norway’s sovereign wealth fund was established by law in the 1990s, and the first sum was transferred in 1996.
-Since then, the fund has grown to $1.1 trillion, which is almost three times the GDP of Norway.
+Since then, the fund has grown to $1.1 trillion, almost three times Norway’s GDP.

 The fund has shares in 9000 international companies, and it has various bonded real estate investments as well.
 To preserve this wealth, by law, the government cannot dip into the fund, but it can collect the interest from the fund to finance public spending.